matanox/clojure-tutorial/protocols-interfaces.md

   (bar [this x] (+ x a))
   (bar [this x y] (+ x y a)))
 ```
-Instantiate objects of these types that implment the `P1` interface
+Instantiate objects of these types that implment the `P1` interface:
 ```
 (def object1 (MyType.
 1))
 (def object2 (MyType.
 2))